 How to get new keys for your car without the original?

-Generally speaking, you have three options.
+Generally speaking, you have three options:

-This article is for those who lost their car keys and don’t have a duplicate spare key.
+This article is for those who have lost their car keys and don’t have a duplicate spare key.

-The first option, Call an automotive locksmith:
+Your first option, Call an automotive locksmith:

-Most automotive locksmiths can make you a new car key without the original, including chip keys, key fobs and more.
+Most automotive locksmiths can make you a new car key without the original, including chip keys, key fobs, and more.